liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. we'are facing a major setback
 1. verification of the feasibility of the project
 1. decomission
-1. what does the action signify
+1. what does the action signify; 这个动作啥意思
 1. what would you suggest
 1. laws are made to be broken
 1. are you being funny